ConsciousCode/espresso/README.md

 Has a method named "iter" which returns an iterator.
 Almost always an iterator should implement iterable as well, returning itself.

 ### Iterator
-Considered a special case of functions which, when invoked, can return different values.
-If the returned value is the sentinel value StopIteration, iteration will end.
-Subsequent calls should be StopIteration as well.
+Has a method named "next" which returns an optional value.
+If the value isn't present, iteration ends.
+Otherwise, the value is the next value in the iteration.
+Functions implement iterator implicitly, with `next = call`.

 ### Generator
 Generators are a single type for computed iterators and stackless coroutines meant for suspending and resuming execution within the function body.
-They implement three methods: `yield`, `throw`, and `return`. `yield` continues execution and returns the next yielded value - it can accept one argument, which is what the yield expression evaluates to within the generator. `throw` throws an error into the generator from the point where execution would resume. `return` stops the generator.
+They implement three methods: `yield`, `fail`, and `return`. `yield` continues execution and returns the next yielded value - it can accept one argument, which is what the yield expression evaluates to within the generator. `fail` throws an error into the generator from the point where execution would resume. `return` stops the generator.

 ### With
 To help with the lack of RAII, the `with` statement from Python is incorporated.
 The protocol used is like Python's context manager - a `with` method is implemented as a stackless coroutine. `with` is first called when the with block is entered, then the coroutine is resumed with the value/error which exits the block, and finally .return() is called.
-Technically this means a coroutine isn't necessary, just a function which returns a function implementing the coroutine interface.

 ### New
 `"new" type [params]`